 The proportions of a diamond refer to the ratio difference between the table size, crown angle and pavillion depth.
 A wide range of proportion combinations are created and these measurements will be decided when the stone is cut to get the most out of the raw diamond possible.
 These infinite possibilities have a knock on effect on the mm measurements of the diamond in terms of size and so this is why the carat rating is not the ideal method when choosing the size of a diamond.
 The visual measurements are far more important that the weight measurement.

 The overall cost of a diamond is a balancing act between these four categories.
 You need to prioritise the aspects that matter to you and balance the grading in each of the 4 C’s in order to shortlist a choice of diamonds.
 Once you’ve got your shortlist, you’ll see that even diamonds that on paper are the same, e.g. 0.5ct G VS2 Ideal cut stones, will not look the same in real life.
-The beauty of diamonds is that they are all unique and have individual properties that simply cannot be quantified.
+The beauty of diamonds is that they are all unique and have individual properties that simply cannot be quantified onto a certificate.

 To conclude, regardless of what your jeweller says, the two most important considerations when choosing a stone are:

 a) Do you like it?
 When you look at it, does it sparkle in a way that pleases you?
 Diamonds should bring a smile to your face when you see them, so does your chosen stone have this effect on you?
 Just because a diamond has the ideal colour, cut, clarity and carat does not mean that it will be the most beautiful stone.
 You might even find that a ‘technically lower quantity diamond’ has more fire and is more appealing to you.
-Diamonds are a natural product – each is unique and every stone will have a life of its own that cannot be measured in quantifiable scales.
+Diamonds are a natural product – each is unique and every stone will have a life of its own that cannot be fully measured in quantifiable scales.
 Therefore, I would never recommend that you buy a stone online without seeing it.

 b) Can you afford it?
 Have you been coerced into buying a costly stone because its credentials look good on a certificate?
 Going back to point A, what matters is your response to the stone in real life.
 It is not a black and white matter when it comes to fire and brilliance.